 }

 We have to include SimpleHTMLDOM parser class in this PHP file.
-The file_get_html() function of this class is used for getting remote content.
-By parsing this content, we are getting page title, description and number of images.
+This class’s file_get_html() function is used for getting remote content.
+By parsing this content, we get the page title, description, and number of images.

 <?php